mt2018-tartu-shared-task/practicum5/README.md

 The list below is some project ideas you can choose from.
 Each project includes links to the papers that introduce it.

+If you attend the practie session and have your own idea you want to try, or there is some published research that you really want to implement, then let me know.

+Otherwise following are selected projects.
+They all are cool and nicely doable with Sockeye.

 1. Multilingual NMT: https://arxiv.org/pdf/1601.01073.pdf + https://www.aclweb.org/anthology/Q/Q17/Q17-1024.pdf
 2. Fully character level NMT (char2char + bpe2char + char2bpe): http://aclweb.org/anthology/Q17-1026 + bpe2char + char2bpe
 3. Incorporating linguistic info: http://www.statmt.org/wmt16/pdf/W16-2209.pdf